stealthBS/demo1-repo/AI notes.md

   - Can create a 'New chat'.
   - Can do 'Search chat' or search any old chat conversation quickly.
   - Can access [ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
-  - Can access 'Projects' : it is feature where we can upload multiple files and then do queries on it.
+  - Can access 'Projects' tab : it is the feature where we can upload multiple files and then do queries on it.
+It is mostly used for multiple-tasking.
   - Can 'Share chat link' or can share our ChatGPT conversation through link --> so that other people can also able to access it.
   - Can 'Archive chat' or can hide any chat from the main active conversation list or 'Chats' list.
   - Can create our own 'Customize ChatGPT'.